Ezekiel 37 – Life to Dry Bones and Unity to God’s People

 iii.
 “When you have done your best, and have failed of the highest results, prophesy to the Spirit; cry to the four winds, because He may come in the icy north wind of tribulation, or the warm west wind of prosperity; but speak with the certain assurance of, ‘Thus saith the Lord God: Come!’”
 (Meyer)

 c.
 So I prophesied as He commanded me: Perhaps this was, humanly speaking, an easier message for Ezekiel to preach.
-He had the encouragement of seeing the beginning of a supernatural work with the re-animation of the dry bones.
+He had the encouragement of seeing the beginning of a supernatural work with the activation of the dry bones.
 Now he prophesied and prayed for the work to be completed.

 d.
 Breath came into them: After Ezekiel’s faithful proclamation of God’s message, the work of reviving the dry bones was completed.
 The breath of God came into the reanimated bodies, and they stood upon their feet.